My Quotes: A New Revenue Source for a Lab Supply Marketplace

 The PM, Engineering Lead and I worked out the details of the design while showing to customers and providing for possible different user paths or system failures.

-Use cases After setting down the high-level scenarios to guide the project, the PM and I came up with about 40 use cases.
+Use cases After hashing out the high-level direction during the design sprint, the product manager and I came up with about 40 use cases.
 With our engineering lead, we prioritized those based on our available resources.

 Wireframe Prototypes Based on the ideal customer journey, I created quick wireframe prototypes to visually describe how the process should work.